 Gyms and Fitness in Monaco: Where to Work Out

-Guide to gyms and fitness in Monaco — Stars'n'Bars, Monte-Carlo Sporting Club, CrossFit, hotel gyms, yoga studios, and typical membership costs.
+Guide to gyms and fitness in Monaco — hotel gyms, fitness centres, group classes, cycling, and typical membership costs.

 Fitness in Monaco

 Monaco's health-conscious culture and affluent resident base mean the Principality is well-served by gyms, fitness studios, and wellness facilities.
-Whether you prefer a traditional gym, CrossFit, yoga, personal training, or luxury hotel fitness centres, there are options to match every preference and budget — though Monaco pricing is at the premium end of the scale.
+Whether you prefer a traditional gym, group fitness classes, yoga, personal training, or luxury hotel fitness centres, there are options to match every preference -- though Monaco pricing is at the premium end of the scale.

 Gyms and Fitness Centres